15 consejos de expertos para una escapada de fin de semana perfecta a Barcelona

 8. Explorar al menos 2 edificios de Gaudí en Barcelona

-Whether it’s the famous Sagrada Familia, Park Güell, Casa Batlló, or La pedrera (Casa Mila)- there’s a great risk of not being able to enter the places when coming there and wanting to buy tickets spontaneously, especially during high season.
+Whether it’s the famous Sagrada Familia, Parque Güell, Casa Batlló, or La pedrera (Casa Mila)- there’s a great risk of not being able to enter the places when coming there and wanting to buy tickets spontaneously, especially during high season.

 Park Güell is a must-see for every tourist, with its curved chairs shaped like dinosaurs and walkways leading up to a viewpoint with a magnificent view of Barcelona.